 - Honolulu County - $ 54,714

 - Maui County - Lānaʻi, Maui, and Molokai - $49,065

 - Hawaii County - The Big Island $ 42,043

-For comparison purposes, the median household income in the United States as a whole is $44,344.
+For comparison purposes, the median household income in the United States in 2017 was $44,344.

-It is often said that there are two types of Hawaiians, those of Hawaiian blood and those who are Hawaiian-at-heart.
+As the population of Hawaii continues to evolve from the small number of original Islanders, it is often said that there are two types of Hawaiians: those of Hawaiian blood and those who are Hawaiian-at-heart.